ariejdl/SDL.jl/README.md

 package from running on 32-bits systems and provided some additional installation instructions for Ubuntu.

+Thanks to [Iain Dunning](https://github.com/IainNZ) for suggesting that this be a pure SDL package, for testing more SDL functions, and for making headway on Windows.

 Thanks to [NeHe Productions](http://nehe.gamedev.net) for making their excellent tutorials, which served as a wonderful test-bed for this interface.